paulfranco/AndroidInterviewQuestions/README.md

 **What is Android WebView?**

 Android WebView is a system component for the Android operating system (OS) that allows Android apps to display content from the web directly inside an application.

+**Which Views in this layout should include a contentDescription value?**

+Text labels, text-based Buttons and EditTexts don't really need a content description as the screen reader can easily read the text inside.
+However Images and image-based Buttons do need some explanation to help those who cannot see them well.